-Ever since I had heard about The Marriott opening in Bangalore I had waited for it, I love the general feel of Marriott and the warmth that seems to extend in everything they do.
-N always says if he stays at Marriott it feels like staying at a home away from your home.
-He remembers this one time and keeps talking about it again and again on how he had got a mild eye infection while he was staying at Marriott, Hyderabad and the person at the reception spotted it, checked on him an hour later, arranged for a doctor and even the manager came for rounds.
+Ever since I had heard about The Marriott opening in Bangalore I had waited for it, especially the MCafe.
+I love the general feel of Marriott and the warmth that seems to extend in everything they do.
+N always says if he stays at Marriott, it feels like staying at a home away from your home.
+He remembers this one time and keeps talking about it again and again on how he had got a mild eye infection while he was staying at Marriott, Hyderabad and the person at the reception spotted it.
+He checked on him an hour later, arranged for a doctor and even the manager came for rounds.
 He says he was so well taken care of during that time that someone even came to put drops in his eyes every few hours for the two days the infection lasted.
-I guess these are the things that make a lot of difference specially for people like my man who travel so extensively.
+I guess these are the things that make a lot of difference, specially for people like my man who travel so extensively.

-The first thing you notice when you enter the hotel is the strict security, unlike the other hotels/malls the people there seem to know what they need to check and oh they have such handsome looking sniffer dogs… As soon as we entered the building inside I knew where the child is gonna spend most of his time, there was a bouncing castle and its something O loves to bits (well which child doesn’t) and he had company too that day in A (Ruth’s daughter).
+The first thing you notice when you enter the hotel is the strict security.
+Unlike the other hotels/malls, the people there seem to know what they need to check and oh they have such handsome looking sniffer dogs.
+As soon as we entered the building inside, I knew where the child is gonna spend most of his time.
+There was a bouncing castle and it is something O loves to bits (well which child doesn’t) and he had company too that day in A (Ruth’s daughter).
 There were also some more activities for the kids like tattoos, balloon art etc.

 We started our brunch/lunch (since we started at 1 and also since I didn’t see many of breakfast items on the menu I think its fair to call is Sunday lunch IMHO).
 Ruth and Sudhakar were already there and had started on their bubbly, I ordered a mojito and N settled with a beer.

-The buffet also had a wide range of Indian items like appams, rotis, chutney, various gravies and also a fabalous dal makhani whose picture I am so certain I clicked but I can’t seem to find anymore.
+The buffet also had a wide range of Indian items like appams, rotis, chutney, various gravies and also a fabulous dal makhani whose picture, I am so certain, I clicked but I can’t seem to find anymore.

-The GM Mathew spent quite sometime with us, chatting about his experiences in India, his life in Delhi, we spoke about khan chacha and the wimpy’s thick shakes… He also took us to a round of the property and I have to say its build with a class.
+The GM Mathew spent quite sometime with us, chatting about his experiences in India, his life in Delhi, we spoke about Khan chacha and the wimpy’s thick shakes.
+He also took us to a round of the property and I have to say its built with a class.

 And how can we have a buffet without desserts I say.

-Sigh don’t they look gorgeous… I did many many many rounds to the dessert station just to have a look at them… Unfortunately I was so stuffed by the end of the meal that I couldn’t do justice to it but just look at them[/caption.
+Sigh don’t they look gorgeous.!
+I did many many many rounds to the dessert station just to have a look at them.
+Unfortunately I was so stuffed by the end of the meal that I couldn’t do justice to it but just look at them.

 Rs 1500 plus taxes for non alcoholic.